jakesmolka/spock-example/README.md

 - Added a simple REST controller invoked by that application
 - Added new Spock spec to test said controller

+Result:
-Result: Like the original example project, executing `mvn clean test` runs all tests including the new one successfully.
+- Like the original example project, executing `mvn clean test` runs all tests including the new one successfully.
+- Additionally the Spring Boot application can be run via `mvn spring-boot:run`

 Original readme:
 ---------------